1971Merlin/TMON/README.md

 ### DATA mode

 When the DATA command is given, TMON switches to interactive data entry mode.
-This is signified by the prompt changing to a : instead of >.
+This is signified by the prompt changing as follows:

+> XXXX NN :

+XXXX continues to represent the CURRENT ADDRESS however the NN represents the HEX byte stored at that address, which you are presently editing.

+Enter a HEX byte and it will be written to memory at CURRENT ADDR; CURRENT ADDR is then incremented by one.
+Pressing ENTER without inputting a new value leaves the existing value as-is and increments CADDR.
+In this way any bytes you don't wish to modify are skipped over.
 Type Q to exit data entry mode.
-Enter a hex byte and it will be written to memory at CURRENT ADDR; CURRENT ADDR is then incremented by one.

-The DATA entry sysem is very simple and wil be improved in future versions.
+The DATA entry system is very simple and will continue to be improved in future versions.

 ## TMON Available Commands